Do students without learning differences attend Wye River?

 Do Wye River teachers follow a certain curriculum?

 Our teachers design curriculum that is responsive to students’ needs.
-Authority for curriculum design, scope and sequence is given to department leaders and teachers with oversight from the Executive Director.
+Authority for curriculum design, scope and sequence is given to department leaders and teachers with oversight from the Assistant Head of School.
 We consistently emphasize authentic learning and helping our students make higher-level and critical thought connections.
 Within our own curriculum, teachers develop lessons to meet nationally recognized standards to ensure student readiness for postsecondary learning.

-How are Wye River graduates doing in college?
+How are Wye River graduates doing after graduation?

 How many students come from Anne Arundel, Prince George’s and other counties west of the bay?
 How is their experience with the commute?

 Approximately half our students and families come from west of the Bay.
 Western shore families say they are comfortable with the commute for their students.
 There are multiple bus drop-off and pick-up locations on three different routes, so families can find the location that works best for them.
 Students report that they enjoy their time spent on the bus relaxing after a busy day and being together with friends.
 The direction of our buses is opposite the morning and evening rush of traffic which also helps alleviate travel times.
 Visit our location and transportation page for more info.